syncthing/docs/specs/bep-v1.rst

 when possible.

 The **size** field contains the size of the file, in bytes.
-For directories the size is zero.
-For symlinks the size is the length of the target name.
+For directories and symlinks the size is zero.

 The **permissions** field holds the common Unix permission bits.
 An implementation MAY ignore or interpret these as is suitable on the host